 Repair of tooth enamel by a biomimetic mineralization frontier ensuring epitaxial growth

 How exactly does regrowing enamel (growing new layers of enamel) work?

 When will this treatment be available?

-Main problem with this treatment is really slow regrowth rate – 2.7µm for 48 hours treatment which equals approximately 17777 hours needed to regrow one millimeter of enamel.
-So to be clinically applicable this technology would have to be improves.
-As of now it does not look as a viable treatment for dental caries but it may be helpful in the future in treating enamel erosion.
+The main problem with this treatment is a really slow regrowth rate – 2.7µm for 48 hours of treatment which equals approximately 17777 hours needed to regrow one millimeter of enamel.
+So to be clinically applicable this technology would have to be improved.
+As of now, it does not look like a viable treatment for dental caries but it may be helpful in the future in treating enamel erosion.
 We expect this treatment to be commercially available within 15-20 years’ time and only to treat enamel erosion, not dental caries.